 Approximately 1.7 million tourists visit the Skydeck each year.

 The Ledge’s glass boxes extend out 4.3 feet from the skyscraper’s Skydeck on the 103rd floor.
 Each box weights 7,500 lbs.

 The Ledge’s glass boxes are comprised of three layers of half-inch thick glass laminated into one seamless unit.

 The Ledge’s boxes have a thin film over the top layer of glass that assures a clear view 1,353 feet straight down!

 The Ledge’s glass boxes are designed to retract into the building, allowing easy access for cleaning and maintenance.

-The Ledge is built to withstand four tons of pressure and can hold 10,000 lbs!
+The Ledge is built to withstand five tons of pressure and can hold 10,000 lbs!

 The Ledge has what is called “heat tracing” to melt snow off the glass.

 or call (312) 875-9447 to make a reservation.